ghassanalassadi/note-taker/README.md

 To use this application, simply visit the Heroku deployment <a href='https://note-taker-by-ghassan.herokuapp.com/notes'>here</a>.

 ## Known Issues
-- When deleting a note, it will not disappear from the note list.
+- When deleting a note, it will not immediately disappear from the note list.
 Refreshing the page, however, will remove the note from the list.

 ## Demo
 <img src="./assets/imageOne.png">